Powerful DIY Disinfectant Spray | 3 Ingredients

 3-Essential Oils

 I am a big fan of using essential oils.
-Although they are not a one all, cure all substance, they do have amazing properties and I take advantage and use them all the time.
+Although they are not a one-and-all cure-all substance, they do have amazing properties, and I take advantage of them all the time.

 Diy disinfectant spray Ingredients